iov-one/docs/docs/weave/configuration/02-tendermint.md

 sidebar_label: Tendermint
 ---

+## !!
+Warning this document is out of date.
+Will be updated in future !!

 Tendermint docs provide a [brief introduction](https://tendermint.com/docs/introduction/) to the tendermint cli.
 By default all files are writen to the `~/.tendermint` directory, unless you override that with a different "HOME" directory by providing `TMHOME=xyz` or `tendermint --home=xyz`.

 When you call `tendermint init`, it generates a `config` and `data` directory under the "HOME" dir. `data` will contain all blockchain state as well as the application state. `config` will contain configuration files.
 There are three main files to look at: